Amazon vs Google: The Battle for Today’s Consumer

 It’s a distinction that creates two very different search experiences between Amazon vs Google.
 Therefore, you must understand each one to dominate both.

 The awareness funnel breaks the consumer’s path to purchase into three phases: awareness, consideration, and decision.
-By translating these phases into three distinct actions – discover, compare, and purchase – we can see how the dichotomy of Amazon vs Google satisfies different search intents throughout the funnel.
+By translating these phases into three distinct actions – discover, compare, and purchase – we can see how the dichotomy of Amazon vs Google satisfies different user search intents throughout the funnel.

 Read more about funnel phases in our post: What The Heck is ToFu, MoFu, BoFu?